Listen- Do you smell something?

 Your gut microbiome speaks in gases.

 Your breath carries signals from deep inside your gut.
 These signals come from three gases produced by microbial communities as they break down food, compete for resources, and interact with your digestive environment.
-They aren’t produced anywhere else in the body, which makes them a uniquely direct window into microbial activity in your gut.
+They aren’t produced anywhere else in the body, which makes them a uniquely direct window into your gut microbial activity.
+Each gas reflects a different microbial guild- together they form a dynamic outline of your gut ecosystem.

 Produced by sulfate‑reducing bacteria like Desulfovibrio and Fusobacterium.
 H2S levels indicate sulfur‑metabolizing pathways and microbial activity tied to mucosal interactions.